ParkhomenkoDV/gte/README.md

 Library for thermodynamic calculation of the cycle of a gas turbine engine of **any** design.

 ## About
-- assemble the engine diagram
+- assemble the engine scheme
 - apply boundary conditions
 - calculate engine cycle by `calculate()` method